-- Progress data analysed by CLT, SENDCo, Phase leaders and teachers. - Subject Leaders review the data and progress of all children.
+- Progress data analysed by SLT, CLT, the SENDCo, Phase leaders, teachers and is shared with governors (anonymised) - Subject Leaders review the data and progress of all children, - The SEND Governor and SENDCo meet to evaluate the effectiveness of provision,

-- The SEND Governor and SENDCo meet to evaluate the effectiveness of provision. - Learning walks and book scrutiny are carried out by the SENDCo. - The impact of interventions, delivered by LSAs and Inclusion Support Assistants (ISAs)is reviewed by the SENDCo through data analysis, observations and feedback from staff and children, - Data is sent to the Local Authority through the school census.
+- Learning walks and book scrutiny are carried out by the SENDCo, - The impact of interventions delivered by ISAs is reviewed by the SENDCo through data analysis, observations and feedback from staff and children, - Data is sent to the Local Authority through the school census.
 This includes attainment data and details of the differing needs of the children.